Everything you need to know about Creatine

-The most common is to see cycles of 4 to 8 weeks, however, stopping creatine supplementation after 8 weeks is not mandatory, being possible to continue for a longer time, as long as respecting the recommended doses.
+The most common is to see cycles of 4 to 8 weeks, however, creatine supplementation is not mandatory after 8 weeks, being possible to continue for a longer time, as long as respecting the recommended doses.

 That is, if you are enjoying the results, you can continue supplementation for more than 8 weeks.

-Creatine is considered a safe supplement in healthy people, and according to is study, even after 21 months of taking this substance continuously, there was no problem.
+Creatine is considered a safe supplement in healthy people, and according to This one study, even after 21 months of taking this substance continuously, there was no problem.

-The side effects that can usually occur when the dose is too high or the water consumption is too low.
+The side effects that can occur usually occur when the dose is too high or the water consumption is very low.

 These side effects usually go through nausea and diarrhea.

-Ah, but I was told it does kidney damage, is it true?
+Ah, but I was told it is bad for the kidneys, is it true?

-No, according to is study, after 12 weeks of supplementation, there was no kidney problem.
+No, according to This one study, after 12 weeks of supplementation, there was no kidney problem.

-And to the liver, are you going to end the liver?
+And to the liver, will you finish me off with the liver?

-Nor, according to is study, there was no problem with either the kidneys or the liver in the long run.
+Nor, according to This one study, there was no problem with either the kidneys or the liver in the long run.

 Important: This applies to healthy people, people with existing problems should consult their doctor before trying this supplement.